 New student loan applications are created annually and are available during and after May of each year.
 If you are applying for a study period that begins after July 1, you cannot apply until the new applications are available (after late May).
 This is also true for electronic applications.
-You can apply for loan funding any time after this as long as the process can be completed while you are still in that period of studies.
+You can apply for loan funding any time after this, up until three weeks before the study period ends.
 The maximum continuous length of time you may apply for on one application is 12 months.
 (It is in your best interest to apply for the longest continuous academic study period you will be in within this limit.)